October 31, 2008

 Tim Hightower- is very close to unseating Edgerrin

-James as the Cards feature back.
+as the Cards feature back.
 The Rams defense

 will offer little resistance with a leaky 4.8 ypc.